borgbase/vorta/README.md

 ```
 $ pyinstaller --clean --noconfirm vorta.spec
 ```

+### Testing (work in progress)
+Tests are in the folder `/tests`.
+Run them with `PYTHONPATH=src pytest`.
+Testing happens at the level of UI components.
+Calls to `borg` are mocked and can be replaced with some example json-output.

 ## Why the Name?
 [Vorta](http://memory-alpha.wikia.com/wiki/Vorta) are a race referenced in Star Trek.
 They serve the Dominion and are replaced by their clones if they die.
 Just like our backups.